JohannesBuchner/fastXSF/README.rst

 4) We treat X-ray spectral fitting as a normal inference problem like any other!

    Define a likelihood, prior and call a sampler.
-No need to carry around chi-square, C-stat, background-subtraction legacy awkwardness!
+No need to carry around legacy awkwardness such as chi-square, C-stat, background-subtraction, identify matrix folding, multi-source to data mappings.

 Getting started
 ---------------